sst/guide/_chapters/update-the-app.md

 }
 {% endhighlight %}

-And import the `Link` component from React-Router, so that our import looks like the following.
+{% include code-marker.html %} And import the `Link` component from React-Router, so that our import looks like the following.

 {% highlight javascript %}
 import { withRouter, Link } from 'react-router';
 {% endhighlight %}

-Also add a couple of styles to `src/containers/Home.css`.
+{% include code-marker.html %} Also, add a couple of styles to `src/containers/Home.css`.

 {% highlight css %}
 .Home .lander div {